tropicoo/hikvision-camera-bot/README.md

     sudo pip3 install -r requirements.txt
     sudo apt update && sudo apt install ffmpeg
     ```
-## Running by using Docker Compose
+## Running by using Docker and Docker Compose
 1. Set your timezone by editing `docker-compose.yaml` file.
 Currently there is Ukrainian timezone, because I live there.
 Look for your timezone here http://www.timezoneconverter.com/cgi-bin/zoneinfo.